Dee Why: Population

 One famous resident of Dee Why was Edward (later Sir Edward) Hallstrom, who in 1923, after studying refrigeration and patents in the field, experimented in his backyard shed and developed the Icy Ball absorption refrigerator which ran on kerosene.

 Writing celebrating this beach is featured in “Guide to Sydney Beaches” Meuse Press.

 Governance

 Dee Why is within the Northern Beaches Council local government area, and is home to the Warringah Civic Centre built in 1973, which contains the Council Chambers and is situated just to the north of the Sulman Award-winning Library, completed in 1966.
 Formerly split between the A and B Wards of Warringah Council, the suburb is now entirely within the Curl Curl Ward of Northern Beaches Council, returning three councillors.

 Dee Why is in both the federal electorates of Warringah, represented by the independent member of parliament Zali Steggall, and the electorate of Mackellar, which is currently represented by independent member of parliament Dr Sophie Scamps.
-The suburb lies within both the state electorates of Wakehurst and Manly, who are represented by the Liberal Party members Brad Hazzard, the Health Minister, and James Griffin, a former Manly Deputy Mayor, respectively.
+The suburb lies within both the state electorates of Wakehurst and Manly, who are represented respectively by the independent member of parliament and former mayor of The Northern Beaches Council, Michael Regan and Liberal Party member James Griffin, a former Manly Deputy Mayor.